SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "is automatically derived.
 ASSIGN num TO FIELD-SYMBOL(<fs_inl>).

-"You can also assign a particular component of a structure.
-"Second component of the structure
-ASSIGN COMPONENT 2 OF STRUCTURE struc TO <fs_gen>.

-ASSIGN COMPONENT 'CARRID' OF STRUCTURE struc TO <fs_gen>.

 "CASTING addition for matching types of data object and field symbol "when assigning memory areas
 TYPES c_len_3 TYPE c LENGTH 3.